 The future of PHVs really is electric.
 Out of the 17 UK based cars analysed, the 2019 Nissan Leaf came out on top, scoring 86 out of 100.
 The fully electric car performed consistently high across all criteria, with the joint top MPGe (Miles per gallon gasoline equivalent), no vehicle tax, and a strong comfort rating of 4.

 In second place is another electric vehicle, the Kia Soul.
 Whilst the model also topped the charts for MPGe, comfort and electrical design.
 Its smaller boot dimensions and front legroom meant it finished just shy of first position with an overall score of 81.

 Whilst the Ford Focus Estate also scored highly for fuel economy, boot size and comfort, the higher emissions and tax costs saw it drop points and finish third with a total of 72 points.

 In fourth and fifth place are the Skoda Octavia and Hyundai Ioniq scoring 69 and 67 respectively.

 To view the list of vehicles analysed and where they placed, explore the interactive table below.

 Total score based on ranking factor percentages below.

-Taxi’s drive approximately 35,000 miles per year, compared to a normal car which would drive approximately 7,000.
-As such, taxi drivers have a significant interest in their car’s fuel economy to ensure their money goes a long way.
+Taxis drive an average of 35,000 miles per year, compared to a normal car which would drive approximately 7,000.
+So taxi drivers have a significant interest in their car’s fuel economy to ensure their money goes a long way.